tracktools/case_study/README.md

 Overview
 -----------------------------------------------

 This case-study illustrates the potential of the [TrackTools](https://github.com/tracktools/tracktools) library on a real-world study site presented by [Cousquer et al., 2018](https://doi.org/10.1016/j.jhydrol.2018.01.043).
-The model simulates steady-state flow with [MODFLOW6](https://www.usgs.gov/software/modflow-6-usgs-modular-hydrologic-model) on a 2D irregular grid.
+The model simulates steady-state flow with [MODFLOW6](https://www.usgs.gov/software/modflow-6-usgs-modular-hydrologic-model) on a 2D unstructured grid.
 Particle tracking is conducted with [MODPATH7](https://pubs.er.usgs.gov/publication/ofr20161086).

 This case study also provides an example of interfacing with the [PESTPP++](https://github.com/usgs/pestpp/) suite considering a series of pseudo steady states.
 Observations used for history matching were collected during historic surveys with contrasting climatic and operation settings, hereafter named *cases*.
 A generic *template* model is generated and replicated for each of the historic cases.